aljazkotnik/aerovisfusion/README.md

 Components have independent demos for ease of development.

 INTERACTIVE TAGGING:
 The demo is set in space because the geometry creation was easy.
 The user can position yellow glowing annotation spheres on top of the box-satellites by clicking on them.
 Positioning of spheres in free space is not activated in this demo.
-By activating the sponge button the user can enter the mode in which clicking on hte box satellites removes the spheres.
+By activating the sponge button the user can enter the mode in which clicking on the box satellites removes the spheres.

 To adjust the depth/radius of individual spheres the user must first select the sphere to adjust.
 By clicking on a sphere its glow turns red indicating that it is selected.
 The sliders in the top right corner work as incremental controls - grabbing the handle and moving it left adds a negative increment to the relevant property for each change in the input state.
 This allows for coarse adjustments in the extreme position, and fine adjustments near the center.
 After letting go the controls re-center.